Cold plasma therapy for mobile wound care

 - Delayed postoperative wound healing

-Supportive treatment for skin transplants, e.g:
+Supportive treatment for skin graft procedures, e.g:

 - Conditioning of wounds before skin grafting